Last updated June 6, 2022 by Brian

 In 1000Base-T (gigabit ethernet) all pins are used for data.
 If pins 4,5,7 & 8 are not connected the speed falls back to 100Mbps.

+For Ubiquiti and Mikrotik 4,5,7,8 are used for 24 volt passive power over ethernet (POE).
+Pins 4 & 5 are positive and 7 & 8 are negative.
+Passive POE doesn’t negotiate with the other device so it will always send power even if a wrong device is plugged in.
 If you plug a live POE cable into an adapter or some device that does not expect POE it can break.
 This is often how ethernet adapters and cable testers break!
 A cheap USB 100Base-T ethernet adapter will survive as it doesn’t use the POE pins.

 Ubiquiti POE is 24V DC, half the voltage of standard (802.3af/at) 48V DC POE.
 If you use standard POE you need to use a Ubiquiti 8023af-adapter